ooni/probe/docs/source/writing_tests.rst

 The possible failures for a TCP connection are:

-`twisted.internet.error.NoRouteError` that corresponds to errno.ENETUNREACH
+:class:`twisted.internet.error.NoRouteError` that corresponds to errno.ENETUNREACH

-`twisted.internet.error.ConnectionRefusedError` that corresponds to errno.ECONNREFUSED
+:class:`twisted.internet.error.ConnectionRefusedError` that corresponds to errno.ECONNREFUSED

-`twisted.internet.error.TCPTimedOutError` that corresponds to errno.ETIMEDOUT
+:class:`twisted.internet.error.TCPTimedOutError` that corresponds to errno.ETIMEDOUT

 Report format
 *************